 About

-Regarding materials, I paint with oil on canvas or board.
+Regarding materials, I paint with oil.
 I rarely use any mediums other than Gamsol solvent.
-However, when I travel, I like to sketch my surroundings in watercolor or on my iPad.
+When I travel, I like to sketch my surroundings in watercolor or on my iPad.

 In front of Noulin Galette, Montmarte, Paris In front of Moulin Galette, Montmarte, Paris